thephez/docs-core/docs/reference/p2p-network-data-messages.md

 The response to a [`getdata` message](../reference/p2p-network-data-messages.md#getdata) can be a [`tx` message](../reference/p2p-network-data-messages.md#tx), [`block` message](../reference/p2p-network-data-messages.md#block), [`merkleblock` message](../reference/p2p-network-data-messages.md#merkleblock), [`dstx` message](../reference/p2p-network-privatesend-messages.md#dstx), [`govobj` message](../reference/p2p-network-governance-messages.md#govobj), [`govobjvote` message](../reference/p2p-network-governance-messages.md#govobjvote), [`notfound` message](../reference/p2p-network-data-messages.md#notfound), [`cmpctblock` message](../reference/p2p-network-data-messages.md#cmpctblock), or any other messages that are exchanged by way of [`inv` messages](../reference/p2p-network-data-messages.md#inv).

 This message cannot be used to request arbitrary data, such as historic transactions no longer in the memory pool or relay set.
-Full nodes may not even be able to provide older [blocks](../resources/glossary.md#block) if they've pruned old transactions from their block database.
+Full nodes may not even be able to provide older {term}`blocks` if they've pruned old transactions from their block database.
 For this reason, the [`getdata` message](../reference/p2p-network-data-messages.md#getdata) should usually only be used to request data from a node which previously advertised it had that data by sending an [`inv` message](../reference/p2p-network-data-messages.md#inv).

 The format and maximum size limitations of the [`getdata` message](../reference/p2p-network-data-messages.md#getdata) are identical to the [`inv` message](../reference/p2p-network-data-messages.md#inv); only the message header differs.